Humble (song): Usage in media

-ESPN and ABC used the song, along with "DNA" and "Loyalty", as their lead song for their NBA Playoff coverage.
+ESPN and ABC used the song, along with "DNA" and "Loyalty", as their lead song for their NBA Playoff coverage in 2017.

 The 21st season premiere of South Park, "White People Renovating Houses", featured a character performing the song in a country-style parody.
 The song is also heard in other television shows such as Skam and Black-ish.

 "Humble" is featured and remixed in YouTube Rewind: The Shape of 2017.
 "Humble" is also featured on NBA 2K18’s in-game soundtrack.

 The song was sampled by Eminem for the track "Greatest" on his 2018 album Kamikaze.

 A remix of the song is also featured in the teaser trailer for Shazam!.

+The song was featured during a scene in the movie Dumb Money.

+The song was featured on Hollywood Rip Ride Rockit, a former steel roller coaster located at Universal Studios Florida in Orlando, Florida, United States.

 The song was featured in the Super Bowl LVI halftime show trailer, but was not performed during its halftime show.

+The song was further performed as Lamar would headline the Super Bowl LIX halftime show on February 9, 2025.
 Remixes

 Many remixes have been made, including by singer Ne-Yo, released on May 3, 2017, and by electronic dance music producer Skrillex, released on September 22, 2017.

 Live performances

 Lamar performed "Humble" live as a closer at the Coachella Valley Music and Arts Festival on April 23, 2017.
-Lamar has also performed "Humble" on the Damn tour.
+Lamar has also performed "Humble" on The Damn Tour.
 Lamar performed the song during his 2017 MTV Video Music Awards.
-Lamar also performed the song as part of his special performance at halftime of the 2018 College Football Playoff National Championship Game.
+Lamar also performed the song as part of his special performance at halftime of the 2018 College Football Playoff National Championship Game and at the Super Bowl LIX halftime show.